Qiksar/crudio/test/unit/output/README.md

-This is the outut directory
+This is the output directory which will store the results of executed tests